sebhinck/LakeCC/README.md

 * ocean_mask - a map that is 1 at ocean cells and zero otherwise.
 This map can easily be computed from the output of SeaLevelModelCC
 * rho_ice and rho_fresh - density of ice and fresh water, respectively
 * ice_free_thickness - ice thickness threshold, below which a cell is considered as ice free

-By calling `fillLakes` the basins of the topography are filled until the overflow into the ocean.
-This function takes three inputs:
 * dz - step size between successive lake levels to be checked
 * zMin - lowest lake level
 * zMax - highest lake level
-The resulting lake levels can then be retrieved by calling `getFloatationLevel`.

 ## FillLakes.py - Wrapper